moonbeam-foundation/moonbeam-truffle-plugin/README.md

 ```

 The start command comes with custom options:
-- `--httpPort`: For setting a custom HTTP port.
+- `--rpc-port`: For setting a custom HTTP port.
 Accepts a port number to the right of the command.
-- `--wsPort`: For setting a custom WS port.
+- `--ws-port`: For setting a custom WS port.
 Accepts a port number to the right of the command.

 ```
 node_modules/.bin/truffle run moonbeam start --httpPort 8545